Read below to learn how to configure supported EVM networks for the Expo SDK and how to switch the embedded wallet’s current network.

 const mainnetOverride = addRpcUrlOverrideToChain(mainnet, INSERT_CUSTOM_RPC_URL);

-Now, you can add the chain returned by addRpcUrlOverrideToChain (e.g. mainnetOverride) to the supportedChains config prop like before.
+Now, you can add the chain returned by addRpcUrlOverrideToChain (e.g. mainnetOverride) to the supportedChains config option like before.

 Default Configuration